cloudevents/spec/spec.md

 #### Occurrence
 An "occurrence" is the capture of a statement of fact during the operation of a software system.
-This may occur because of a signal raised by the system or a signal being observed by the system, because of a state change, because of a timer elapsing, or any other noteworthy activity.
+This might occur because of a signal raised by the system or a signal being observed by the system, because of a state change, because of a timer elapsing, or any other noteworthy activity.